Types of Aid for Summer

 Changing Your Schedule

 Financial aid adjustments due to class schedule changes: If you decide to add a course after the 5th day of the term start, your Pell Grant CANNOT be adjusted for the increase in credits.
 If you drop a course and add another course that is the same number of credits after the 5th day of the term start, your Pell Grant will be negatively affected, as your added course will not be recognized.
 If you drop any courses after the 5th day of the term start, you may be required to repay part or all of your summer aid.
-Canceled courses can also affect your financial aid eligibility.
-YOUR CLASS SCHEDULE MUST BE FIRM AND YOU SHOULD NOT MAKE ANY CHANGES AFTER THE 5TH DAY OF THE TERM OR YOU RISK AID REDUCTIONS.
+Cancelled courses can also affect your financial aid eligibility.
+Your class schedule must be firm, and you should not make any changes after the 5th day of the term, or risk aid reductions.

 You are required to be enrolled in at least 6 credits (not including W's) at the time of any loan disbursement.
-If you are not enrolled in at least 6 eligible credits, ARCC cannot disburse the funds to you and may have to return any loan funds previously disbursed for summer.
+If you are not enrolled in at least 6 eligible credits, loans cannot be disbursed.

-If you are transferring to Anoka-Ramsey Community College (ARCC) this summer and you have already completed the 2014-2015 FAFSA for another school, you will need to go online www.fafsa.gov to add ARCC's school code 002332.
-Your summer financial aid at ARCC will be determined from what you have not already used fall and spring semester.
+If you are transferring to Anoka-Ramsey Community College this summer and you have already completed the FAFSA for another school, you will need to go online www.fafsa.gov to add Anoka-Ramsey Community College's school code 002332.
+Your summer financial aid will be determined based on the financial aid used fall and spring semester up to annual and/or aggregate loan limits.

 Summer Book Charging

-When this is not possible, and for those students who have a completed Financial Aid application for 2014-2015, Anoka-Ramsey Community College supports a Summer Book Charge process:
+For those students who have a completed FAFSA, Anoka-Ramsey Community College supports a Summer Book Charge process: